I read a really scary statistic the other day about how close some Americans are living to the edge of financial ruin.

-Having an emergency fund is a major key to solid financial health.
+Having an emergency fund in a high yield savings account is a major key to solid financial health.
 Without one, when disaster strikes, you’re forced to rely on credit cards, family, or even dip into your retirement funds to cover expenses.

 So why do so many Americans suck at saving?
-At first, these numbers totally baffled me, but the more I thought about it, it makes sense.
-I think there are a few main reasons:
+At first, these numbers totally baffled me, but the more I thought about it, the more they made sense.

-The “Oh, That Would Never Happen to Me” Mindset
+1. The “Oh, That’ll Never Happen to Me” Mindset

 Example: Last week I walked into the ocean without thinking about the iPhone 6 that was in my pocket.
 So that needed to be replaced.
 And then the very next day, I got a $633 hospital bill for a CT scan I had a couple months ago (which thankfully came back negative).